Pop Style: Background

 The song is a collaboration between Drake and Kanye West and Jay-Z (collectively known as "The Throne", a reference to their collaborative album, Watch The Throne).
 It is the first time the three have appeared on the same track.
 However, the contribution from Jay-Z is limited in the song, with only two lines from Jay-Z making the cut ("They still out to get me, they don't get it/ I can not be gotten, that's a given").
 In an extended version of the song the lines by Jay-Z were used as the start of a new verse.
 Also appearing in the song is Kanye saying "Imma let you finish", referencing his controversial statement during the 2009 MTV Video Music Awards, and the "Perfect" sample (Street Fighter II) used in his seventh studio album, The Life of Pablo.
 Kanye West has also performed the song live.
 In the lyrics, Drake mentions Channing Tatum, Justin Timberlake and his song "Rock Your Body".

 Chart performance

-In the United States, "Pop Style" debuted and peaked at No. 16 on the US Billboard Hot 100 on April 12, 2016; it sold 128,000 copies on two days of sales, also debuting atop the US Digital Songs chart.
+In the United States, "Pop Style" debuted and peaked at No. 16 on the US Billboard Hot 100 on the chart dating April 23, 2016; it sold 128,000 copies on two days of sales, also debuting atop the US Digital Songs chart.
 It also debuted at No. 4 on the Hot R&B/Hip-Hop Songs and No. 1 on the R&B/Hip-Hop Digital Songs charts.
 As of October 2016, it has sold 539,000 copies in the United States.